-On June 28, 2019 the Company executed a Promissory Note with UMB Bank for \$1,000 which matures on June 28, 2020.
-The Promissory Note is payable in \$83 monthly payments due on the first of the month with the remaining balance due at maturity.
-As of June 30, 2020, the Company owed \$83 on the note and was paying interest at 5.17%
+On June 28, 2019 the Company executed a promissory note with UMB Bank for \$1,000 which matured on June 28, 2020.
+The promissory note is payable in \$83 monthly payments due on the first of the month with the remaining balance due at maturity.
+As of September 30, 2020, the Company owed \$0 on the note.

 On April 14, 2020 the Company was granted a loan under the U. S Small Business Administration's ("SBA") Paycheck Protection Program ("PPP") for approximately \$3,000.
 Payments on the loan are deferred with the loan maturing in April 2022 with a 1% interest rate.
-The Company will apply for forgiveness of the loan in accordance with the requirements of SBA.
-As of the filling date the amount of loan forgiveness could not be estimated.
+The Company will apply for forgiveness of the loan in accordance with the requirements of the SBA.
+As of the filing date the amount of loan forgiveness could not be estimated.
 The Company has elected to account for the funding as a loan in accordance with ASC Topic 470, Debt.
 Interest is accrued in accordance with the loan agreement.
 Any forgiveness of the loan is recognized as a gain in the financial statements in the period the debt is legally released.
 PPP loans are subject to audit and acceptance by the SBA or lender; as a result of such audit, adjustments could be required to any gain recognized.

-As of June 30, 2020 and December 31, 2019, \$13,570 and \$15,953 was owed to UMB Bank on the revolving line of credit, \$3,988 and \$4,373 on the term loan, and \$83 and \$583 on the Promissory Note, respectively.
+As of September 30, 2020 and December 31, 2019, \$14,030 and \$15,953 was owed to UMB Bank on the revolving line of credit, \$3,789 and \$4,373 on the term loan, and \$0 and \$583 on the Promissory Note, respectively.